desertwitch/treeball/README.md

 **treeball creates, diffs, and lists directory trees as archives.**

-An important step in recovering from catastrophic data loss is knowing what you had in the first place.

 `treeball` is a command-line utility for preserving directory trees as compressed archives, **replacing all files with zero-byte placeholders**.
-This creates lightweight, navigable tarballs that are portable, inspectable, and diffable.
+This creates lightweight tarballs that are portable, inspectable, and diffable.
+Think of **browsable inventory-type backups** of e.g. media libraries without the overhead of preserving actual file contents.

 ### RATIONALE

+An important step in recovering from catastrophic data loss is knowing what you had in the first place.
-**Have you ever tried to find something specific in a `tree`-produced list, only to drown in all that text?**
+But have you ever tried to find something specific in a `tree`-produced list, only to drown in all that text?
-**Wouldn't it be nice to just browse that as if it were your regular filesystem - but packed into a single file?**
+Wouldn't it be nice to just browse that as if it were your regular filesystem - but packed into a single file?

 `treeball` solves this by converting directory trees into `.tar.gz` archives that: